 Now… let’s talk about when you should consider forming alliances with others.

 Because the timing is also important in ensuring that the alliances being formed… won't be a waste of time for the parties involved.

 Forming alliances before you have a plan or product is really risky.

-When I talk about product, I mean an actual product, a service, money, skill-set or some form energy ready to be put to productive use.
+When I talk about the product, I mean an actual product, a service, money, skill-set, or some form of energy ready to be put to productive use.

-I don’t know about you, but I am willing to bet that the number of WhatsApp groups that have attained massive success (as a group)… are few in number.
+I don’t know about you, but I am willing to bet that the number of WhatsApp groups that have attained massive success (as a group)… is few in number.